Skip Breadcrumb Links

 For More Information

-- Trade Certification - A complete list of trades with mandatory and voluntary certification.
-From Ministry of Advanced Education and Skills Development.
+- Trades Information - A complete list of trades with mandatory and voluntary certification.
+From Skilled Trades Ontario.

 - Working in Ontario - Information about getting licensed in your profession or trade, bridging programs, credential assessment and more.
-From the Ontario Immigration website.
+From the Government of Ontario website.

 - Pathways to Apprenticeship - Ontario - Information on the Province of Ontario's Apprenticeship programs.

-- Build ON - Online services for newcomers who want to work in the Skilled Trades in Ontario.
+- Build ON - An online pre-arrival program for people who have been approved to immigrate to Canada and plan to work in the skilled trades.
 Provided by the YMCA.

 November 14, 2016